flipperdevices/flipperzero-firmware/README.md

 ```

 Latest Updates:
-- Latest updates from dev with scons (Currently not all apps are working, will fix soon)
+- Latest updates from dev with scons
+- - NOT ACTIVE: Settings: Scan names will have timestamp instead of random name assigned due to compile issues (COMING SOON)
+- Fixes for GAMES menu from [Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware) and added .fam files and menu ordering.
+- Fixes for VideoPoker from [PixlEmly](https://github.com/PixlEmly/flipperzero-firmware-testing/blob/unleashed/applications/VideoPoker/poker.c)

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.